audrey-sk/Chehre-preprocessing/README.md

 python face_crop.py --input video.mp4 --output cropped_video.mp4 --detector retinaface
 ```

-**Design choices**
 - **Default detector is Haar cascade** for zero-setup, CPU-only operation; **RetinaFace**
-  is available as an opt-in for better recall on profile/occluded faces.
+  is available as an opt-in for better recall on occluded faces.
 - **Headless-safe:** runs on a server with no display.
 Frame preview is opt-in
   (`--show`) rather than always-on, so it won't crash in a non-GUI environment.
 - **Graceful fallback:** if no face is detected in a frame, the crop falls back to the
-  frame center instead of failing, so the output stays temporally continuous.
+  frame center instead of failing, so the output stays continuous.

 ---